idavis/idavis.github.io/_posts/2019-07-21-maximizing-jetson-nano-storage.md

 ---
 # Introduction

-If you haven't walked through the The [first post][] covering an introduction to Jetson containers, I'd recommend looking at it first.
+If you haven't walked through the [first post][] covering an introduction to Jetson containers, I'd recommend looking at it first.
 The Nano developer kit is a little harder to work with.

 Given the lack of power in the Nano, I recommend building all of the dependencies for the Nano on the `x86_64` host and then copying the image to the device (covered in [pushing images to devices](/2019/07/pushing-images-to-devices) or through a container registry).